 Scott Poland is a speaker working with Kirkland Productions through Safe & Sound Schools.

-Dr. Scott Poland is a Professor at the College of Psychology and is Co-Director of the Suicide and Violence Prevention Office at Nova Southeastern University.
+Dr. Scott Poland is a Professor at the College of Psychology and is Director of the Suicide and Violence Prevention Office at Nova Southeastern University.
 Dr. Poland is a licensed psychologist internationally recognized as an expert on youth suicide, self-injury, school violence, school safety, threat assessment and school crisis.
-He has authored or co-authored five books—including Suicide in Schools, published in 2015—along with many chapters and articles on these subjects.
-He co-authored the Suicide Safer Schools Plan for the state of Texas, and directed psychological services for a large Texas school system for 24 years.
+He has authored or co-authored six books—including Suicide in Schools, published in 2015, and Lessons Learned from School Shootings, published in 2021—along with many chapters and articles on these subjects.
+He co-authored the Suicide Safer Schools Plan for the state of Texas, Montana, and Florida and directed psychological services for a large Texas school system for 24 years.
+The Florida STEPS (School Toolkit for Educators to Prevent Suicide) guide was shared with every school district in Florida in 2021.

 Dr. Poland is a past President of the National Association of School Psychologists, and past Prevention Division Director of the American Association of Suicidology.
 He has been an expert witness in numerous legal cases concerning suicide in schools and their communities.
 Dr. Poland is dedicated to prevention and has testified about the mental health needs of children before the U.S. Congress on four occasions.
 He is a founding member of the National Emergency Assistance Team and has personally assisted school communities following school shootings, acts of terrorism, natural disasters and numerous suicide clusters.
 Dr. Poland is known for his dynamic and practical presentations, which include many real life experiences on the front line of crisis prevention, intervention, and postvention.